 It is the dance teacher’s responsibility to ensure that their competitors are in the correct age category and level.

 Breaking footwork such as 6 step, coffee grinder is permitted at any level however please see details below on tricks/ freezes/ acrobatics in each section.
-Judges are made aware of these rules at the start of each competition and it is then their choice whether they choose to mark any dancer that ignores these guidelines.

 Other Event Guidelines (Subject to Schedule)